hakobe/homura/README.md

 - `host` (required) : Host the client should connect to homura
 - `port` (required) : Port the client should connect to homura
 - `password` (optional) : Password that is required to connect to homura
-- `tls` (optional) : With this option, the client has to connect to homura using TLS.
+- `tls` (optional) : With this option, the client should connect to homura using TLS.
 The passed Object should be used for `tls.createServer` options directry.
                      For `key`, `cert`, `ca` and `pfx` options, you can pass the file path by appending `_file` to the option name like `key_path`.